s5uishida/install_oai_upf/README.md

 <a id="fr"></a>

-#### How to use Framed Routing in AF_PACKET mode
+#### How to use Framed Routing in Simple Switch mode

-When using Framed Routing in AF_PACKET mode, change the configuration file as follows.
+When using Framed Routing in Simple Switch mode, change the configuration file as follows.
 ```diff
 --- config.yaml.orig    2026-02-11 21:42:22.637854645 +0900
 +++ config.yaml 2026-02-11 21:42:41.235189919 +0900